-The way you buy gas is often dictated by the amount you are purchasing.
-It can be divided into two groups:
+The way you buy gas is often dictated by the amount you’re purchasing, whether it is stored in a bottle or canister?
+Therefore buying gas can be divided into two groups:

-When you purchase something these days, you often want to try and compare the different suppliers.
-There are often ‘smokescreens and mirrors’ which can make it difficult to directly compare all of the suppliers when buying a gas.
-Hopefully this article can popint you in the right direction on…
+When you purchase something these days, you often try and compare the different suppliers, brands etc. There are often ‘smokescreens and mirrors’ which can make it difficult to compare ‘like for like’ with the different brands.
+Hopefully this article can point you in the right direction when buying gas…

 For larger gas bottles, a lot of the decision making comes down to the type of gas and the size of bottle (cylinder) required.

 Each supplier will often have their own different sized bottles and rental agreement (if purchasing gas in larger quantities).
 So how do you compare?